concierge/Concierge/README.md

 - [Install NPM](https://nodejs.org/en/download/)

 #### Installation
-Open a terminal/prompt and enter the following commands to clone the repository and install required npm packages:
+Installation can either be done using `git` or `npm` ([see which approach is right for you here](doc/UsageTypes.md)).
+One approach is to open a terminal/prompt and enter the following commands to clone the repository and install required npm packages:
 ```
 git clone https://github.com/concierge/Concierge.git
 cd Concierge